 Control Techniques, a Nidec brand, has been at the front of customer-focused drive technology for over 40 years.
 We're dedicated to the advancement of automation.
 From product development at our headquarters to our 45 Automation Centers around the world, we provide solutions relevant to the industries in your region.
 We ensure high performance, reliability and energy efficiency across every application.

-As we grew, so did our network.
-We developed close relationships with our customers.
+As Control Techniques grew, so did our network.
+They developed close relationships with our customers.
 This led to a wave of product innovations including the Commander AC and the Mentor, the world’s first digital DC drive.

 In that same year, we became Control Techniques.

 We were closer to industry than ever before.
 This helped us solve one of the biggest problems in automation.
 One single programmable drive that could run open-loop, closed-loop, and servo.
 The first intelligent drive: the Unidrive.